M.A. (Leadership in Therapeutic Child & Social Care)

 Qualified practitioners in Social Care (and similar professions) who wish to work therapeutically and at a deeper level.
 They may be leading or intending to lead and want to make a difference.
 And they may already suspect that ‘home is where we start from’.

 Graduates of this programme typically move onto assume positions of responsibility in their workplaces.
 It prepares graduates for leading a process of change towards a more therapeutic and progressive quality of practice in social care and other person-centred professions.
 Graduates also engage in consultancy work and lecture in third level institutes.

-The course is taught over two years, one day a week and has a maximum class group size of 16 students.
-This programme has a core aim to enhance the learners’ knowledge and skill in the use of a variety of therapeutic approaches to the treatment of children and adults who have suffered emotional and psychological hurts.
+The course is taught over two years, one day a week, and has a maximum class group size of 16 students.
+This programme has a core aim to enhance the learners’ knowledge and skills in the use of a variety of therapeutic approaches to the treatment of children and adults who have suffered emotional and psychological hurts.
 It emphasises a psychodynamic understanding of human development and of the therapeutic alliance.
 This psychodynamic approach looks beyond presenting behaviour to what the behaviour means and is trying to communicate.
 Establishing a therapeutic alliance will enable the person to reflect on their inner world, have helpful insights and perhaps then change the problematic behaviour.
 As social care is mostly conducted in groups and with groups, the course promotes the use of a therapeutic community approach where this is appropriate.

 - Advanced therapeutic child and social care 1: therapeutic work in context.

 - Philosophy and ethics of therapeutic child and social care